mgingras/twilio-door-opener/README.md

 2. Rename, sample_config.json to config.json and fill in the appropriate slots.
 3. Deploy to Heroku.
 4. Configure New Relic to ping app for availablity to keep app from sleeping.
+5. Point your Twilio number @ the URL for your Heroku app.